CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/RDP-over-HTTP-Workaround.md

 # Contact Support:

-In case of any issue, you can reach us on Live Chat support: https://cloudlabs.ai/microsoft-support and also can drop us an email on cloudlabs-support@spektrasystems.com
+In case of any issue, you can reach out to us Live Chat support: https://cloudlabs.ai/microsoft-support and also can drop us an email on cloudlabs-support@spektrasystems.com